Big-Bee-Network/discoverlife-bee-archive/README.md

 In this workflow, on line 6, the command `preston track` captures a snapshot of HTML pages that contain references to pages for various bee species.
 The result of this tracking process is a detailed stream of statements describing the tracking steps.
 This output is then passed to grep hasVersion through a Linux pipe, which filters and selects only the statements that connect the web addresses with the discovered content.

 Subsequently, the content associated with these statements is streamed to the standard output using the `preston cat` command.
 From this streamed content, URLs to the species pages are generated.
-This is done by first extracting relevant HTML fragments using an xpath query.
-Then, these fragments are transformed into URLs using a combination of string parsing (using the cut --delimiter '"' -f2 command) and stream editing (with sed 's+^+https://www.discoverlife.org+g').
+This is done by first extracting relevant HTML fragments using an XPath query.
+Then, these fragments are transformed into URLs using a combination of string parsing (using the cut --delimiter '"' -f2 command) and stream editing (with `sed 's+^+https://www.discoverlife.org+g'`).

 The resulting URLs, which lead to pages about bee species, are organized into blocks of 100 URLs each and tracked using the Preston tool.
-To account for potential failures in making web requests, the workflow includes a retry procedure.
+The workflow includes a retry procedure to account for potential failures in making web requests.
 This ensures that web locations that initially fail to provide content are retried to compensate for any issues.

 # Results

 The resulting archive can access a versioned copy of the Discover Life Bee Checklist.
 The archive contains over 20k HTML pages that appear to be consistently structured.
-This consistent structure allows for scripts or other computer programs to automatically transform the data into a format suitable for reuse.
+This consistent structure allows scripts or other computer programs to transform the data into a format suitable for reuse automatically.